There are few things worse as a marketer than putting a ton of time and effort into your email campaigns only to see them perform poorly.

 Email deliverability is more nuanced than you think.

-Often, when we think about email deliverability, we consider the email delivery rate (e.g., 98% of emails delivered).
+Often, when we think about email deliverability, we consider the email delivery rate (such as that 98% above).

-But email deliverability is the rate at which emails arrive in the inbox, not just those that are delivered.
+But email deliverability also measures the rate at which emails arrive in the inbox, not just those that are delivered.
 The difference is important.
 Your emails can have a great delivery rate—and still not make it to the inbox (or get read).

 Consider a hypothetical: Your data shows that 2% of your emails are bouncing, but an additional 10% are making it to the Email Service Provider (ESP) server then being pushed into spam.

 How do you know if emails are going to spam?
 There’s a simple way to check this.
 Segment your email analytics by domain.
 If 0% of your Gmail (or another ESP) domain email addresses are opening your emails, you’ve got a problem.